modelica/ModelicaSpecification/RationaleMCP/0031/differences.md

-# Semantical differences between Flat Modelica and Modelica
+# Semantical differences between Base Modelica and Modelica
-This document describes differences between Flat Modelica and Modelica that aren't clear from the differences in the grammars.
+This document describes differences between Base Modelica and Modelica that aren't clear from the differences in the grammars.

 ## Top level structure

-The top level structure (see [grammar](grammar.md#Start-rule)) of a Flat Modelica description can have several top level definitions, with a mandatory `model` definition at the end.
+The top level structure (see [grammar](grammar.md#Start-rule)) of a Base Modelica description can have several top level definitions, with a mandatory `model` definition at the end.
 The definitions before the `model` either define types or global constants.

 ## Lexical scoping and record definitions

-Lookup in Flat Modelica is significantly simplified compared to full Modelica due to the restricted top level structure of a Flat Modelica program, but there are two more restrictions on top of that explained in this section.
+Lookup in Base Modelica is significantly simplified compared to full Modelica due to the restricted top level structure of a Base Modelica program, but there are two more restrictions on top of that explained in this section.

 Taken together, the two restrictions can be summarized concisely as follows:
-- In Flat Modelica, a member of a record can only be accessed through an instance of the record.
+- In Base Modelica, a member of a record can only be accessed through an instance of the record.
   (This can also be described in terms of lexical look-up rules.)

 ### No package constant access for records

-Flat Modelica – unlike Full Modelica — doesn't allow a record to be treated as a package for purposes of lookup just because it satisfies the package restrictions.
+Base Modelica – unlike Full Modelica — doesn't allow a record to be treated as a package for purposes of lookup just because it satisfies the package restrictions.
 For example, this is illegal:
 ```
 package 'RecordIsNotPackage'